Lynch-David/Viking-Game-Programming/README.md

 ## ✒️ Description

-In this turn-based battle card game, players assume the role of a Pokémon trainer and use their Pokémon to battle their opponent's Pokémon.
-Players play Pokémon to the field and attack their opponent's Pokémon.
-A Pokémon that has sustained enough damage is Knocked Out, and the player who knocked it out draws a Prize card.
-There are usually six Prize cards, and the primary win condition is to draw all of them.
-Other ways to win are by knocking out all the Pokémon the opponent has on the field so that the opponent has none left, or if at the beginning of their opponent's turn there are no cards left to draw in the opponent's deck.
+In this platformer game, the player assumes the role of a Viking who's goal is to climb to the top of a structure to reach his lost booze.
+The map is a vertical scroller meaning that the viking can only load the next level by getting high enough, these 'levels' are more so stages taht work together as one big map that continuously climbs upwards.
+There is no lose condition only the win condition of reaching the top of the structure, however beware, as falling will lead you to be heavily punished and fall down multiple stages at times.
+Take your time, or else you'll learn true frustration...

 ## 🕹️ Gameplay